Deploy OKE nodes using Ubuntu images¶

 content: <certificate-data>

-The following command will create an instance with your previously created user-data.yaml
+The following command will create a self-managed instance with your previously created user-data.yaml

 .
 The value for subnet-id